SED-ML/sedml-test-suite/README.md

 |`testType:`     | TimeCourse  *Not sure if this is needed either--might be covered by the componentTags?*  |
 |`description:`  | *A longer description of the test.
 May include an Antimony version of the model, and a phraSED-ML version of the SED-ML, if people don't think it's too cheesy to include my own stuff here ;-)  This is exactly the sort of context where those languages are particularly useful, though.*|

-The `contributions` folder is for people to upload SED-ML files they think might be useful to add to the suite proper.
+The `contributions` folder is for people to upload SED-ML files or Combine Archives they think might be useful to add to the suite proper.